KevinBatz/kipro2-diss/README.md

-# kipro2-diss: k-Induction and Bounded Model Checking for Probabilistic Programs
+# kipro2: k-Induction and Bounded Model Checking for Probabilistic Programs

 ## Contents

  1. Installation
- 2. Usage
+ 2. Running the Benchmarks
+ 3. Using kipro2
- 3. Accepted Syntax for Loops
+ 4. Accepted Syntax for Loops
- 4. License
+ 5. License

 ## 1. Installation